Fast-track Approvals Act 2024

 You could also call this:

-If you want to, you can take back your application by telling the EPA in writing.
-If the EPA doesn’t hear from you for 12 months after the new law starts, they will send your application back to you.
-This will count as if you had taken it back yourself.
+If you want to, you can withdraw your old application by telling the EPA in writing.
+If you don’t respond to the EPA for 12 months after this new Act starts, they will return your application and it will be treated as withdrawn.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.